LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/cutadapt_extension.rst

 Variable index location
 =======================

 In the main section, we used the ``^`` symbol to denote that our index sequences must be exactly at the start of a read.
 However, sequencing errors may mean that this might not be the case.
 There may be extraneous bases before the index sequence, or some of the bases may be missing.
 Of course, if too many bases are missing it will no longer be identifiable, but as we discussed above, 5 out of 6 correct bases would still allow us to identify the correct index.
-Consider the following hypothetical reads:
+Consider the following hypothetical reads (don't run this):

 .. parsed-literal::